It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Rom 10:8-11 But what does it say?
 “The word is near you, in your mouth and in your heart” (that is, the word of faith that we proclaim); 9 because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 10 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 11 For the Scripture says, “Everyone who believes in him will not be put to shame.”

-We must remember and believe… Jesus was the only truly good One…
+We must remember and believe… Jesus was the ONLY truly good Person who ever lived… who NEVER sinned…

 In Mark 1:15, our Lord Jesus said: